renedis/ubnt-auto-fan-speed/on_boot.d/README.md

 ## WARNING

 USE THIS ON YOUR OWN RISK.
 If you apply inappropriate settings with this script, you will possibly (soft- or hard-) brick your equipment.

-# Firmware 2.x.x (and maybe 3.x.x? = not tested)
+# Firmware EA 2.x.x and for UDM Pro SE 3.0.18

-##Installation
+## Installation

 * Install [on_boot.d](https://github.com/boostchicken/udm-utilities)
 * Via SSH; install fancontrol (apt install fancontrol) with default settings
 * make a config file on "/etc/fancontrol" (vi /etc/fancontrol)
 * restart the fancontrol service (sudo service fancontrol restart)

-#Notes:
+# Notes:

-* This is tested on a UDM-Pro with firmware 2.4.27.
-Not tested on a UDM-SE, UDM or UDR.
+* This is tested on a UDM-Pro with firmware 2.5.16 and UDM-Pro SE with firmware 3.0.18.
+Not tested on a UDM or UDR.
 * The UDM-Pro has 2 fans.
 A CPU fan (PWM1) and HDD fan (PWM2).
 The UDM-SE probably has an extra fan (not sure).
 * When "sensors" is used;
 - FAN1 = HDD-fan